Attracting international talent through the Dutch 30% tax ruling in 2025

 If an employee changes their job within the group of organisations they already work for, they will still be able to receive the 30% ruling, as long as they are still within the allowance period they were originally granted.

-If an employee that benefited from the ruling is moving to another organisation altogether, they can together with the new employer apply for the current 30% facility to be continued.
+If an employee who benefited from the ruling is moving to another organisation, they must apply for the ruling once more.
 The conditions are that an employee starts working for their new employer within three months of leaving their previous organisation and that the application is submitted within four months of joining their new employer.

 What if your candidate moved to the Netherlands to work for an employer that did not apply for the ruling?